Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 .
 ## Template Structure

-In the template, we have created the following for you:
+In the template, we have created the following structure for you:
 - In the **Hierarchy window,** an **ExampleArtistScene**.
-  - This includes a default camera and light, and three GameObjects.
+  - This includes a default camera and light, and three GameObject assets.
   - They are all on top of each other at the origin 0,0,0, so the BlueSphere is hidden inside the other two!
+    - When you make GameObjects, any **transforms** they have will also be embedded in the prefabs you use in porPOIse.
+    - So if the GameObject in the scene is 2 meters to the right and rotated 30°, in porPOIse it will also have that same offset and rotation.
 - In the **Project window,**
   - An **AssetBundles** folder to contain your asset bundle(s).
 Please do not change, move or delete!
   - An **Editor folder** with the scripts to make the asset bundles.
-  - An **ExampleArtist folder** with subfolders for your Materials, Models, Prefabs, Scenes and Textures.
+  - An **ExampleArtist folder** with subfolders for your Materials, Prefabs and Scene.

 ### Asset Bundle Structure